Lessons I'm Taking Into 2019

 5| Trust the Blunt People

 I tend to tell people that I love blunt people and that I love honesty.
 I allow it, and I don't regret doing so.
-People who are willing to call you out (in love), explain to you that you're wrong, and give you a wake call should be your favorite type people.
+People who are willing to call you out (in love), explain to you why you could be wrong, and are willing to give you a wake call are my favorite type people.
+I don't need sugar coating of any kind (I'm trying to watch my glucose levels over here💁🏾♀️).
 Treasure anyone who loves you enough that they are willing to sacrifice the status of your relationship with them for your emotional and mental health.
 That’s love to me!

 6| Have Stupid Courage